nautobot/nautobot/nautobot/docs/installation/wsgi.md

 # Deploying Nautobot: Web Service and Worker

-!!! warning
-    As of Nautobot v1.0.0b3 these instructions are in a pre-release state and will be evolving rapidly!

 Like most Django applications, Nautobot runs as a [WSGI application](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) behind an HTTP server.

 Nautobot comes preinstalled with [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to use as the WSGI server, however other WSGI servers are available and should work similarly well.
 [Gunicorn](http://gunicorn.org/) is a popular alternative.